kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 7. Set your local currency
 8. Google Analytics Opt Out
 9. IP Anonymization
-10. Dynamic remarketing tags automation for eCommerce events like view_item_list, view_item, add_to_cart and purchase
+10. Dynamic remarketing tags integration and automation for eCommerce events like view_item_list, view_item, add_to_cart and purchase
 11. Remarketing tags automation for all pages
 12. Create and manage Google Merchant Center Account and auto linking of Google Ads and Google Merchant Center account for smart shopping and shopping campaigns
 13. Automatic site verification and domain claim for Google Merchant Center account